-However, you can also ask them to send you their scores by e-mail.
+However, you can also ask them to send you their scores by e-mail (as explained on the previous page).
 You will then obtain information about participants' individual scores and be able to divide the group in Red, Blue, and Green groups before the workshop, in simple terms: create a list of 'who goes where' for yourself.
-You will still have to assign participants manually once everybody has joined, but you will save time and
+You will still have to assign participants manually once everybody has joined, but you will save time and make the process easier for yourself.

-NOTE: Also in this case it is advisable to show the participants the Hexagon and explain how you had divided the group and why working in groups
+NOTE: Also in this case it is advisable to show the participants the Hexagon and explain how you had divided the group and why